Terra

 Passion for the vine

-Our short pruning method respects the flow of sap.
-On our plots, the disbudding is very meticulous and includes the internodes.
-Depending on the plots, trimming is rare and late, and is even replaced by braiding the shoots on the last wire.
 We are gradually introducing animals into the vineyards.
-One plot is worked with horses and we would like to use sheep to mow the grass in autumn and winter, while enriching the soil with organic matter.
+One plot is worked by horse and we also use miniature cows to mow the grass in the vineyards in autumn and winter, enriching the soil with organic matter.

-Our greatest emotion when tasting is linked to four factors that we believe are essential: the nose, the "touch of the mouth", the precision and the energy that emanates from the wine.
-To do this, we want to protect the juice as much as possible.
-We favour gravity racking to avoid pumping.
-We also strive for long maturation in order to share wines that are ready to drink.
+Passion for terroir wines Our greatest emotion when tasting wine is linked to four factors that we believe to be essential: the nose, the ‘feel’ of the mouth, the precision and the energy that emanate from the wine.
+To achieve this, we protect the juices as naturally as possible.
+We also strive to use long ageing periods to enhance complexity and deliver wines that are ready to drink.

 The vineyard